Ben O'Connor (hurler): Early life

-He was again part of the team in 1997 and picked up a second winners medal after another win over Glaway.
+Born and raised in the village of Newtownshandrum, County Cork, O'Connor first played hurling to a high standard during his time as a student at Mannix College in Charleville.
+He was part of the school's senior team that won consecutive Munster vocational schools' titles in 1996 and 1997, after respective defeats of St Brogan's College and Roscrea Vocational School.
+O'Connor also won an All-Ireland Vocational Schools' SHC medal in 1997, after scoring nine points in the 2–13 to 0–09 win over Athenry Vocational School in the final.

-Newtownshandrum
+O'Connor also earned selection to the Cork vocational schools' team, a countywide team composed of the best players from the individual schools.
+He captained Cork to a 1–12 to 1–11 win over Galway in the 1996 All-Ireland final.
+O'Connor claimed a second All-Ireland winners' medal in this competition in 1997, after a second consecutive win over Galway in the final.

-Minor and under-21
+Club career

 O'Connor joined the Newtownshandrum club at a young age and played in all grades at juvenile and underage levels.
 On 19 October 1997, he was at right wing-forward when Newtownshandrum faced St. Finbarr's in the Premier County Minor Championship final.
 O'Connor top scored with 0-09, including six frees, in Newtown's 2–13 to 0–10 defeat.
 It was his last game in the grade.

 O'Connor subsequently progressed onto the Newtownshandrum under-21 team.
 On 29 November 1998, he was at full-forward when Newtownshandrum faced Na Piarsaigh in the Cork Under-21 Championship final.
 O'Connor scored three points, including two in the final few minutes, in the 1–11 to 0–14 draw.
 The replay took place on 6 December, with Newtownshandrum winning by 1–12 to 0–07 to take their first title in 25 years.
 O'Connor's performance at full-forward was described as "brilliant" in the Cork Examiner.

 On 12 December 1999, O'Connor was at midfield when Newtownshandrum lined out against Erin's Own in a second successive Cork Under-21 Championship final.
 He top scored with eight points, including five frees, and earned the man of the match award after the 1–13 to 1–07 victory.

 O'Connor lined out in his last underage game with Newtownshandrum on 17 December 2000 when the club faced Glen Rovers in the Cork Under-21 Championship final.
 He scored 0-08 from full-forward in the 1–17 to 1–07 victory.
 It was O'Connor's third winners' medal in the under-21 grade.